nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a guest list consisting of all invited guests and a vendor list consisting of all vendors involved.
+This command will show you a guest list consisting of all invited guests and a vendor list consisting of all vendors involved in the current wedding that you are planning.

 * The guest list will be on the left of your screen while the vendor list will be on the right of your screen.